Agent Control Plane Reference Architecture (ACP-RA)

 This document is written as a DoW CIO–style reference architecture: strategic purpose, principles, technical positions, patterns, and vocabulary.
 It is intended to guide and constrain downstream solution architectures rather than prescribe a single implementation.

-Before debating design details, the problem needed to be bounded.
+Before debating design details, we bound the problem.
 ACP‑RA focuses on the control-plane mechanisms that make agent execution governable at scale.
 It does not attempt to prescribe mission tactics, weapon employment, or policy beyond the control plane.

 Where agents integrate into systems adjacent to use-of-force or mission-critical safety, additional governance, testing, and policy applies.
 DoDD 3000.09 remains the governing policy for autonomy in weapon systems.